wmo-im/wis2box-training/documentation/docs/practical-sessions/csv2bufr-templates.en.md

 ## Using the 'DayCLI' template

-In the previous exercise we used the dataset you created with Data-type='weather/surface-weather-observations/synop', which has pre-configured the CSV to BUFR conversion template to the AWS template.

-In the next exercise we will use the 'DayCLI' template to convert daily climate data to BUFR.
+The **DayCLI** template provides a mapping template for converting daily climate CSV data to BUFR sequence 307075, in support of reporting daily climate data.

-The description of the DAYCLI template can be found [here](/csv2bufr-templates/daycli-template).
+The description of the DAYCLI template can be found here [daycli-template](/csv2bufr-templates/daycli-template).

-!!!
-Note "About the DAYCLI template"
-    Please note that the DAYCLI BUFR sequence will be updated during 2025 to include additional information and revised QC flags.
-The DAYCLI template included the wis2box will be updated to reflect these changes.
-WMO will communicate when the wis2box-software is updated to include the new DAYCLI template, to allow users to update their systems accordingly.
+To share this data on WIS2 you will need to create a new dataset in the wis2box-webapp that has the correct WIS2 Topic Hierarchy and that uses the DAYCLI template for converting CSV data to BUFR.

 ### Creating a wis2box dataset for publishing DAYCLI messages